You want more customers. Right?

 Platforms that have a review section available have algorithms made to flag suspicious-looking review trends.
 Getting flagged is bad.
 It can have major consequences to your page which can and will affect your online presence.

-There is also the human condition of wanting to feel proud instead of a fraud when you look at your hard-earned reviews.
-I’ve seen companies that have a load of 5-star reviews from users without avatars and 1 review, it’s a terrible look.
+There is also the human condition of wanting to feel proud instead of feeling like a fraud when you look at your hard-earned reviews.
+I’ve seen companies that have a load of 5-star reviews from users without avatars and 1 negative review from a person with a completed profile – it’s a terrible look.

 Respond To Reviews

 Start the habit of responding to reviews.
 Not just the bad ones, but all of them.
-It’s something I don’t see enough but when I do it naturally gives me a whole new respect to whoever’s company page I am looking at.
+It’s something I don’t see enough, but when I do, it naturally gives me a whole new respect to whoever’s company page I am looking at.
+Responding to reviews, both positive and negative, lets people know that the business actually cares about what people think and is active in improving their customers’ experiences.

-When doomsday arrives and that bad review comes in you as the owner need to step in and do damage control.
+When doomsday arrives and that one-star-rating comes in, you as the owner need to step in and do damage control.
 Set your pride aside and don’t turn it into an argument, no matter how wrong you think the reviewer is.
-Maintaining professionalism is of the utmost importance.
+Maintaining professionalism is of utmost importance.

 Stay Patient And Consistent

-Managing your online reputation and getting more positive Google reviews can be a tedious task at times.
+Managing your online reputation and getting more positive Google reviews is a tedious task at times.
 Just like we covered getting started with SEO last week, this strategy requires you to work on it every day and not expect results instantly.

-Gaining some rave reviews about your company can offer something that no other strategy can.
-It gives potential customers an unbiased view into the service you offer and how well you do it.
-Find that time out of your day each day to glance over and acquire reviews and the results will speak for itself.
+Gaining some rave reviews about your company offers something that no other strategy can.
+It gives potential customers an unbiased view of the service you offer and how well you do it.
+Find that time out of your day each day to glance over and acquire reviews and the results will speak for themselves.